 Greater polarization makes the first element to form covalent compounds compared to the rest, which are ionic.

-Will there be any difference in properties between oxides of 1st group sodium and cesium and 2nd group magnesium and barium compounds.
+Will there be any difference in properties between oxides of 1st group sodium and caesium and 2nd group magnesium and barium compounds.
 Given an example?

 Sodium and magnesium form oxides with lower oxidation number, while heavier atoms form oxides with higher oxidation number.
 Sodium forms oxide and peroxide, where oxygen has an oxidation number of -2 and -1 respectively.